amraboelela/ertugrul/README.md

 - Description:

 Learn Turkish language by listening to the conversation in Resurrection Ertugrul TV series, Season 1, Episode 1, in English then in Turkish.
-It can help you sleep faster :)

 **Arabic**